Brazilian museum destroyed by fire lives on through Google

 The full damage from the fire is still being assessed.
 However, it has been reported that 92.5 percent of the 20 million artifacts were destroyed in the blaze.
 Alexander Kellner, director of the museum, said in an open letter that while the museum and the artifacts are gone, his goal is to continue the work of the institution’s researchers.

-Want to see what it was like to step inside the National Museum before Sept.
-2?
+Want to see what it was like to step inside the National Museum?
 Take a guided tour on Google’s Arts & Culture website or download the iOS or Android apps.